UnicornJin/BT4222LLM4Rec/BT4222_LLM4REC_Explaination.md

 Edition: Jin Yuze 20 May 2025

+TODO: Revise this document since the previously the understanding on the paper is not correct.

 ## Overview and High-Level Goals

 Rec4LLM (based on the [CLLM4Rec](https://arxiv.org/abs/2311.01343) framework) is a large language model (LLM)-based recommendation system that tightly integrates traditional ID-based collaborative filtering with rich textual content understanding.